RoraRaptor/NTNU-IDATT1001/Java Cheat Sheets/String.md

 int n = greeting.length(); // 5
 ```

-To get the true length—e.g. the number of code points—call the `codePointCount` method:
+To get the true length—e.g. the number of code points (or letters, numbers, symbols, etc.)—call the `codePointCount` method:

 Syntax: